 When I was vegetarian one of my favourite dishes was ‘kadhi’.
-I would make it at least once a week and slurp on the soup till the bowl was licked clean.
+I would make it at least once a week and slurp on it like a soup till the bowl was licked clean.
 Kadhi is traditionally made of sour buttermilk and gramflour (besan) and I assumed that my ‘kadhi’ story had ended after becoming vegan.
 I tried substituting ‘coconut milk with lime’ instead but the taste suffered.
 So I just let it go.
 Not without pain.

 Sarpass is one of the passes in the Parvati Valley of District Kullu in Himachal Pradesh.
 The YHAI conducts national trekking expeditions each year during April and May to various peaks in Kullu.
 I try and do a trek with them every year as a trip to the mountains, I discovered, is a window to heaven.
 Snow capped peaks, tall conifers, green meadows, furry dogs, wooly lambs and healthy cows, not to mention the clear water that tumbles down the streams, the smell of pine cones, the bees buzzing around them, the scent of wet earth and the round rosy cheeks of chubby mountain kids – It is all very rejuvenating.

 This year I took the Sarpass route as Kum told me she would be going too.
 Kum is a very interesting person and happens to have trekked to many of the peaks in the mountain range of the Himalayas.
 Thanks to her experience we amateurs get to hear interesting stories and anecdotes of adventures I had dreamed of as a child.
 After a tired day of climbing up the best part would be settling into the tent.
 Our gang of ladies [both young and younger] would sing in unison late into the night lying huddled in our sleeping bags layered with ‘kambals’ [blankets].
-The scene that I best remember from this time’s sojourn is snowing.
+The scene that I best remember from this time’s sojourn is the snowing.
 For me it was the first time and that cold night I was transformed into a child for a few hours.

 We stayed overnight, happy to sleep in a wooden house, wrapped in cozy ‘razais’ [cotton stuffed quilts], and left the next morning after a heavy and scrumptious breakfast of aloo parathas.
 We took a bus from to Manikaran and stopped for darshan [offering prayers] and lunch at Ram Mandir.
 The Ram Mandir and the Gurudwara at Manikaran offer free lunch, tea and dinner throughout the day.
 It is a ‘prasad’, an offering from the Divine.
 The meals are served in a communal hall.
 Runners are laid on the floor to seat the devotees.
 There is a washing area that provides cleaning powders where one can wash the plate, spoon and glass after having food.
 The thalis, spoons and glasses are arranged on one side of the hall.
 It is a beautiful experience to have food at such a peaceful place as this.
 I think the Ram mandir has a communal hot springs bath area too but one experience was enough to put me off for life.
 Please save yourselves the torture.

 That day the menu was kali dal, rice, gatte ki kadhi and a simple subzi.
 Since gatte ki kadhi is not a vegan dish, I avoided it.
 It did not help much when Kum lapped up hers with alacrity, asked for more and told me in between slurps, “Harini, you are missing something. [slurrrr..p] This kadhi is really very good [slurrrrp].
 I am going to have a third helping.”
 Some friend, isn’t she?
 Later, when we had moved out she said, “I don’t think there was any buttermilk in that kadhi.
-It tasted so good but was not sour.”
-Said it too early, don’t you think?
+It tasted so good but was not actually sour.”
+Said it too early.
 I gave her a really hard look and she laughed saying, “You can always try it out at home.
 It is not as though ‘dahi’ makes such a lot of difference.”

 I did!
 And I loved it, and I wondered why I hadn’t tried this earlier.
 The base is nothing but the Maharashtrian delicacy called ‘pitla’.
 I just made it much thinner and boiled it enough to get rid of any raw smell from the gramflour and to make sure it was cooked well.
 A twist of lemon towards the end ensures that there remains the slight sourness that is essential to a kadhi.